This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Aortofemoral bypass is surgery to place a graft to go around your blocked or damaged aorta.
 The aorta is a large blood vessel that carries blood and oxygen from your heart to your body.
 Your aorta splits into 2 smaller blood vessels called femoral arteries in your abdomen.
 These arteries carry blood and oxygen to your pelvis and your legs.
-The graft may be from a blood vessel in your arm or leg, or it may be man-made.
+The graft may be from a blood vessel in your arm or leg, or it may be artificial.

 Before your surgery:

 - You may need blood tests before your surgery.
 You may also need an angiography, ultrasound, or CT to check the blood flow in your pelvis and legs.
-Talk to your caregiver about these or other tests you may need.
-Write down the date, time, and location for each test.

 The night before your surgery: